lakmalfdo/Job_portal_api_django/README.md

 You have successfully set up your Django job portal API project, and now it's time to deploy and test it.

 ### Local Deployment:
-1. Start your Django development server:
+Start your Django development server:
 <pre>python manage.py runserver</pre>
-Your Django project will be available locally at http://127.0.0.1:8000/.

-2. To test your RESTful APIs, you can use tools like Postman or curl.
-Here's how you can make a sample request with curl:

 Now, your Django job portal API is deployed locally for development.
 You can access it on your machine and test the RESTful APIs using Postman or curl.
-Enjoy building and using your job portal API!

 I've built a professional DJango RESTful API for an online job portal.
 Feel free to extend this project by adding features such as user authentication, real-time notifications, and more to make it even more impressive.
 Happy coding!